 Management will often engage with their company’s Twitter, so if you can’t find out the information you need on LinkedIn, just take a look at the company’s Twitter feed.
 People will often put their job titles in their Twitter bios.

 Once you have a name, you can use any number of free email verification tools to guess the email address.
 Most companies use a predictable format for email addresses.
 Try:

 Of course, once you have a name, you could always just call the company up and find out email addresses this way.

 Twitter is a great place to engage with the people you hope to work with.
 If you start a conversation with them, they’re much more likely to pay attention to your application.
 You can even use it to casually send overwork that might complement your application, such as projects you’ve worked on, or your portfolio.

 This shows that you’re really interested in the position and that you’ve gone the extra mile to get noticed.
 After you’ve sent your application, try kicking things off by sending a Tweet like this:

 Hi @employer sent off my CV today for the @company ‘x position’.
 Would love to work with you & think I’m a great fit.
 Hope to hear back.

 If you are going to do this, you should make sure that your profile is “safe for work”.
 Make sure you have a well-presented profile picture and that your recent Tweets are all above board.

 You could even be tactical about it and tweet around topics relating to the position you’re applying for in the days before your application.
 Hopefully, the employer will see the tweet you sent them after applying, will look through your Twitter profile, and be impressed.

-Author: Nick Chowdrey is a business writer specialising in finance, technology and marketing.
-He is currently staff writer at Crunch, a UK top-100 accounting firm.
+Author: Nick Chowdrey is a business writer specializing in finance, technology, and marketing.
+He is currently a staff writer at Crunch, a UK top-100 accounting firm.